hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Create resources and apply propagating capabilities

-With the hierachical namespace structure being created, this section shows the process to add roles and rolebindings using RBAC to the namespaces to enforce access control.
-It shows also how to set up resource quotas and secrets to ensure safely cluster sharing.
-Hierarchical namespaces enable to propagate configurations and resources and enforce access control policies across namespaces.
+With the hierarchical namespace structure created, this section demonstrates how to add roles and rolebindings, using RBAC, to enforce access control within namespaces.
+It also covers setting up resource quotas and secrets to ensure safe cluster sharing.
+Hierarchical namespaces allow for the propagation of configurations and resources, enforcing access control policies across namespaces.

 You can refer to the [HNC user guide](https://github.com/kubernetes-sigs/hierarchical-namespaces/blob/master/docs/user-guide/README.md) for setting up other K8s resources using HNC.

 #### Cascade roles and rolebindings

-[RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is commonly used in K8s to restrict access to the appropirate namespaces.
-It's critical to ensure that each user or workload has the appropriate access to only the namespaces.
-K8s *role* and *rolebinding* are two K8s API objects that are used at a namespace level to enforce access control in the namespaces.
+[RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is commonly used in K8s to limit access to the appropirate namespaces.
+It's essential to ensure that each user or workload has the correct access to only their designated namespaces.
+K8s *role* and *rolebinding* are two API objects used at the namespace level to enforce access control.

 Type the following commands to create an admin role across the whole organization *cfe-pce* and two site reliability engineer (SRE) roles for *team-vmaas* and *team-caas*: